Hyundai Team Matches

 The Hyundai Team Matches were a series of golf tournaments from 1994 to 2002.
 The matches features four two-player teams from the LPGA Tour, the PGA Tour, and the Senior PGA Tour (now the Champions Tour).
 Within each tour, the teams competed in a match play format.
-It was played at three different locations in California.
+It was played at three locations in California.
 The event was known as the Diners Club Matches from 1994 to 1999.